strykerin/Ethereum-Blockchain-Explorer/README.md

 ## Block Page

 This page will contain information about a block.
-We will receive as a parameter for this page the BlockNumber.
-With this information, we can search for the desired block and its transactions by overriding the OnInitializedAsync() method and calling the GetBlockInfomethod from IEthereumService:
+We will receive as a parameter for this page the `BlockNumber`.
+With this information, we can search for the desired block and its transactions by overriding the `OnInitializedAsync()` method and calling the `GetBlockInfomethod` from `IEthereumService`:

 ```razor
 @code {